rubensworks/process-sparql-benchmark-results.js/README.md

                                          [string] [default: "plot_queries_data"]
   -c, --color                      Color scheme name from colorbrewer2.org
                                                                         [string]
+      --shiftColorList             How many color list elements should be skipped                 [number] [default: 0]
       --maxY                       The upper limit of the Y-axis.
 Defaults to maximum Y value                      [number]
       --legend                     If a legend should be included